harquail/portfolio-wintersmith/contents/about/index.md

 #About me
 Hi, I'm Nook (like the [e-reader](http://nook.com)).

 I'm a M.S. student at [Dartmouth College](http://www.dartmouth.edu/), studying Computer Science with a concentration in Digital Arts.
+I'm currently looking for opportunities after August 2015.

 I'm equally at home in a Linux terminal or a Victorian Novel, but my passion is finding ways to combine the two worlds.
 I'm interested in the intersection of art and technology, in creating things that are functional and beautiful.
-I'm fascinated by games and systems that create delight.
+I'm fascinated by games and other systems that create delight.

 I work at the [DALI Lab](http://dali.dartmouth.edu) — a technology innovation lab at Dartmouth.